Optum/ChaoSlingr/README.md

 # HACKRU challenge
 Best pull request for a feature or experiment (deadline is Sunday)

+Questions: come to our booth or ask questions @ https://chaoslingr.slack.com

 # How to begin
 You will need docker, node, and python installed on your workstation
 1. `git clone -b hackru https://github.com/Optum/ChaoSlingr.git`